plblum/jivs/README.md

 ```
 Take advantage of the findValueHosts parameter to request values from other ValueHosts: `findValueHosts.getValueHost('name').getValue()`.
 It also provides access to the ValidationServices on `findValueHosts.services`.

-In this example, the function multiplies the value from the InputValueHost 'Count' by 10.
+In this example, the function multiplies the value from the FieldValueHost 'Count' by 10.
 ```ts
 builder.field('Count', LookupKey.Integer);
 builder.calc('TimesTen', LookupKey.Integer,